description Jean-Jacques Rousseau Overview

 help Jean-Jacques Rousseau FAQ

-What influence did Rousseau have on the French Revolution?
+How did Rousseau influence the French Revolution?

 explore Explore More